This post has been updated to include mid-year changes to carrier policies due to COVID.

 FedEx’s dimension surcharge will increase by 11%, from $13.50 to $15.00.
 This charge applies to International and US Express and Ground services.
 These charges apply to oversize packages.
 FedEx defines this as boxes where the longest side is over 48 inches or the second-longest side is over 30 inches.

 Both UPS and FedEx apply a large package or oversize surcharge to domestic packages longer than 96 inches.
-The surcharge also applies to boxes where the longest side plus double the width and double the height is more than 130 inches.
+The UPS large package surcharge also applies to boxes where the longest side plus double the width and double the height is more than 130 inches.
 UPS bills these packages at a minimum billable weight of 90 pounds.
 The large package surcharge takes the place of other additional handling charges.
 FedEx will no longer use the 90-pound billable weight for FedEx Express International, but will retain it for domestic shipments.

 Major Change to 2020 Shipping Rates for Some Large Items